 - 1. In the Project window, click the Precipitation Calculator 1 node. - 2.
-Notice that the composition we set in the System Definer auto-populated here. - 3.
-Under Matrix Phase, select FCC_A1, which is the primary phase we saw present in the one axis calculation.
+Notice that the Composition set in the System Definer auto-populated here. - 3.
+Under Matrix Phase, the Phase defaults to FCC_A1, which is the primary phase present in the one axis calculation.

 NOTE: If you do not see any phases listed here it is probably because you do not have a kinetic database selected.
-If so, simply go back to the System Definer and add a kinetic (mobility) database.
+If so, go back to the System Definer and add a kinetic (mobility) database.
+In this example it should be the MALDEMO database.

-- 4. Under Precipitate Phase select AL3SC from the Phase menu because that is the other phase present around 350°, as shown in the one axis calculation. - 5.
+4. Under Precipitate Phase select AL3SC from the Phase list because that is the other phase present around 350 °C, as shown in the one axis calculation.

 Accept the default settings in the Precipitate Phase section.
-You could choose to define your own interfacial energy settings if you have them. - 6.
-Under Calculation Type, make sure Isothermal is selected. - 7.
-Enter 350 as the Temperature and select Celsius. - 8.
-Enter 1.0E7 as the Simulation time and select Seconds, which is ten million seconds.
+You could choose to define your own interfacial energy settings if you have them.

+- 5. Under Calculation Type, make sure Isothermal is selected. - 6.
+Enter: - a.
+350 as the Temperature and select Celsius. - b.
+1.0E7 as the Simulation time and select Seconds, which is ten million seconds.

-- 9. In the Project window, click the Plot Renderer 1 node. - 10.
-Under Y-axes, from the Axis type menu select Logarithmic 10 for a better view of the plot. - 11.
-Click Perform at the bottom, centre of the Configuration window.
+- 7. In the Project window, click the Plot Renderer 1 node. - 8.
+Under Y-axes, from the Axis type menu select Logarithmic 10 for a better view of the plot. - 9.
+Click Perform at the bottom, center of the Configuration window.